egreiner/IegTools.Sequencer/README.md

-### Rules
+### Handler

-Internally the Framework is working with Rules (you can write your own customized rules).
+Internally the Framework is working with Handler (you can write your own customized handler).
-The Rules describe what they are supposed to do within the sequence.
+The Handler describe what they are supposed to do within the sequence.

-There are five default rules at the moment:
+There are five default handler at the moment:
-- The StateTransitionRule
+- The StateTransitionHandler
-- The ContainsStateTransitionRule
+- The ContainsStateTransitionHandler
-- The AnyStateTransitionRule
+- The AnyStateTransitionHandler
-- The ForceStateRule
+- The ForceStateHandler
-- The StateActionRule
+- The StateActionHandler

 TODO Documentation